renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning "Renovate automerge and GitHub branch protection rule: Require status checks to pass before merging branch protection rule"
     If you set `automerge: true` _and_ use GitHub's **Require status checks to pass before merging** branch protection rule, then you must select at least one status check in that section.
-    If you don't GitHub allows Renovate to automerge PPs with failing tests!
+    If you don't GitHub allows Renovate to automerge PRs with failing tests!

 <!-- prettier-ignore -->
 !!! note